-Texas is a vast state, full of small towns, historic landmarks, state parks and other attractions that draw visitors year after year.
+Texas is a vast state, full of small towns, historic landmarks, state parks, and other attractions that draw visitors year after year.
 However, believe it or not, the majority of first-time visitors coming to Texas head to the major cities.
-Whether for business or pleasure, Texas’ top six cities offer visitors plenty of option.
+Whether for business or pleasure, Texas’ top six cities offer visitors plenty of options.

-3. Dallas – The metropolitan hub of Northeast Texas’ Prairies and Lakes region, Dallas draws thousands of business and pleasure visitors annually.
-With 1.2 million people calling it home, Dallas is truly a major city and has the amenities one would expect from a city of that size.
-Of course, most people relate Dallas to the Cowboys.
-But, while there are plenty of tourists who head to Texas Stadium to watch the 'Boys each year, Dallas has much more to offer visitors.
+The metropolitan hub of Northeast Texas’ Prairies and Lakes region, Dallas draws thousands of business and pleasure visitors annually.
+With 1.3 million people calling it home, Dallas is truly a major city and has the amenities one would expect from a city of that size.
+Of course, most people relate Dallas to the Cowboys football team.
+But, while there are plenty of tourists who head to AT&T Stadium to watch the 'Boys each year, Dallas has much more to offer visitors.
 Dallas boasts world-class shopping, theater, and accommodations.
 While you're in town, don’t miss seeing the horses at Lone Star Park.

-4. El Paso – An enduring symbol of the Old Southwest, El Paso is a unique destination located at the far corner of Big Bend country in West Texas and is home to just over a half-million people.
-In addition to top quality hotels, restaurants and attractions, El Paso is a great jumping off point for a “two-nation vacation,” with many tourists heading across the border to shop in Mexico.
-Like other western destinations, El Paso is also famous for its year around golf weather.
+An enduring symbol of the Old Southwest, El Paso is a unique destination located at the far corner of Big Bend country in West Texas and is home to more than a half-million people.
+In addition to top-quality hotels, restaurants, and attractions, El Paso is a great jumping off point for a “two-nation vacation,” with many tourists heading across the border to shop in Mexico.
+Like other western destinations, El Paso is also famous for its year-round golf weather.

-6. Houston – The largest city in Texas, with nearly 2 million in the city and 4 million in the metro area, Houston offers visitors a wide range of amenities.
-Houston’s new Downtown Aquarium is among the long list of attractions, which includes Johnson Space Center, and the annual Houston Livestock Show and Rodeo.
-And, of course, there are a variety of top-flight restaurants, hotels and events available in Houston all year long.
+The largest city in Texas, with more than 2 million in the city and 6 million in the metro area, Houston offers visitors a wide range of amenities.
+Houston’s Downtown Aquarium is among the long list of attractions, which includes the Johnson Space Center, and the annual Houston Livestock Show and Rodeo.
+And, of course, there are a variety of top-flight restaurants, hotels, and events available in Houston all year long.